fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 - [relative letter frequencies][relfrec] in different languages
     - at least english and german, to reference neo later.
-- actually held a lightning talk about using neo two years ago
+- actually held a lightning talk about using neo two years ago -->

+## I want to switch.
+Do you have tips?

+I switched from QWERTZ to Neo cold turkey.
+And while I certainly don't regret it, you should plan for the following:
+- The first two weeks after the switch your typing speed will be painfully slow.
+- After that, it will be close to your previous QWERTZ speed.

+Do:
+- Print out your new layout a few times, and place one above your screen.
+- Optionally: Use stickers to modify the visible layout on your keyboard.
+- Use a typing program such as `klavaro` to start learning the ten-finger-system with your new layout again.
+- Also switch the keyboard on every other system you come in contact with, including your phone.
+There is a neat portable version for Neo as well.
+- Tell others about what you do and why you do it.
+They will ask you about it in a couple weeks and you can tell them your success story!
+- Switch during a holiday if you cannot convince your employer otherwise.
+  The drop in speed will be noticed, so better tell/ask beforehand.

+Don't:
+- Switching back to QWERTZ _for any reason_, because it will soon be for _every_ small reason.
+- Get frustrated by your initial severely slow typing speed and progress.
+It will get easier, fast.

+_Even if_ you don't want to change, don't stop others from trying it and encourage them.

 ---